snoyberg/yesoddocs/book/forms.markdown

 I've mentioned the boundary issue already: whenever data enters or leaves our application, we need to validate our data.
 Probably the most difficult place this occurs is forms.
-Coding forms has a lot of complexities in it; in an ideal world, we'd like a solution that addresses the following problems:
+Coding forms is complex; in an ideal world, we'd like a solution that addresses the following problems:

 * Ensure data is valid.